 If Acronis True Image for Crucial ceased running or produced errors, its files might be corrupted.
 To repair this problem, you first have to recover the program.
 To do this, run Acronis True Image for Crucial installer again.
-It will detect Acronis True Image for Crucial on your computer and will ask you if you want to repair or remove it.
+It will detect Acronis True Image for Crucial on your computer and will ask you if you want to modify or remove it.

-To remove Acronis True Image for Crucial
+To uninstall Acronis True Image for Crucial completely

-- If you use Windows 11, click Start > Settings > Apps > Apps and Features > Acronis True Image for Crucial > Uninstall. - If you use Windows 10, click Start > Settings > System > Apps > Acronis True Image for Crucial > Uninstall.
+- If you use Windows 11, click Start > Settings > Apps > Acronis True Image for Crucial > Uninstall. - If you use Windows 10, click Start > Settings > Apps > Acronis True Image for Crucial > Uninstall.